Load Balancing Using Sparse Communication

-For $y\in\mathbbm{N}$, we say that an approach has an \textit{approximation quality of $y$} if $\sup_{t \geq 0}AQ(t)\leq y$, i.e., the maximal absolute approximation error in the system is always less than or equal to $x$.
+For $y\in\mathbbm{N}$, we say that an approach has a \textit{maximal approximation error of $y$} if $\sup_{t \geq 0}AQ(t)\leq y$, i.e., the maximal absolute approximation error in the system is always less than or equal to $y$.
 Note that since we assumed that messages are sent instantly, the approximation errors at messaging times are zero.

 \paragraph{Performance Metric} The primary metric for our theoretical analysis is the total workload in the system, defined as the sum of the remaining service duration requirements of the jobs in the system, including the ones in service.
 For simulations, we use a more direct, though less analytically tractable, metric of job completion times, i.e., the distribution of the time jobs spend in the system from the time they arrive up to the time a server finished their processing.
 The two metrics are related, in that the workload a job sees in front of it is the time it would take it to reach a server for processing.
-Since the waiting time of an incoming job equals exactly the workload in the corresponding server, minimizing the workload is closely tied to minimizing the time jobs spend in the system and thus a meaningful measure of performance.
+Since the waiting time of an incoming job equals exactly the workload in the corresponding server, minimizing the workload is closely tied to minimizing the time jobs spend in the system and is thus a meaningful measure of performance.